artonge/FLAP/system/README.md

 #### Todos

 -   [ ] Send mail on user creation
+-   [ ] Send mail when there is an error with disks
 -   [x] Prevent ssh key validation during git clone
 -   [ ] Test base install script
 -   [ ] Better update process